The current strategies for treating GERD

 Though newer PPIs are very potent, they are still not able to fully control symptoms in almost 50% of the people who take them.[ii]
 This has led to renewed efforts to develop even stronger acid suppressing drugs.
 One recent journal article noted the shortcomings of these agents being “incomplete acid suppression in the majority of patients”.[iii]
 To overcome this “shortcoming”, doctors now routinely prescribe both PPI and H2 blocker drugs together in an attempt to completely shut down stomach acid 24/7.

-I presented our own study findings at the Digestive Disease Week meeting in 2013 where gastroenterologists and other health professionals from around the world get together each year.
+I presented our own study findings at the Digestive Disease Week meeting where gastroenterologists and other health professionals from around the world get together each year.
 One issue that even concerned many GI doctors (they set up a special session to discuss the problem) was the excessive use of high dose PPI drugs and the increasing practice of combining PPIs with H2 blocker drugs.
 I agree.
 There is reason for grave concern.

 The dark side of acid suppression